CSaratakij/NyanBacklight/README.md

 # NyanBacklight
-Python script to change screen brightness in linux.
+- Python script to change screen brightness in linux.

 # Require
 - Python3

+# Getting Started
+- Execute and enter percentage in a prompt or use 1st commandline argument to set the backlight immediately, Example 'light 50'

 # Note
 - Tested with laptop that use intel card only. (intel hd graphics)